sh4p3d/shainn_r6_tracker/README.md

 # ShainNs_R6s Tracker

-This is a discord bot which is coded by sh4p3 in python.
+This is a discord bot which is developed by sh4p3 in python.
 Owners of the bot are @sh4p3#2853 and @JypreinN#3489.

 Prefix of the bot is "!".